devmus/meganode/README.md

 A daily backup of your MegaMMR and MySQL database is put in **backups**

+Startup takes about 30 seconds.. before you can login to MDS or use MEG

+This is because Minima waits for the MySQL DB to initialise fully

+Then MEG waits for Minima..

 ### Historical Data

 This setup will record all data / TxPoW from the moment you start it